rgreinho/trauma/SLSA.md

 >   “good” builds and reject “bad” builds.
 > - The “reproducible” boolean and justification from Reproducible.

-We are generating the provenance as a step in our GitHub Workflow ✅.
+We are generating the provenance through a custom action as a step in our GitHub Workflow.
+It is not a service offered by GitHub Actions itself.
+Therefore we do not meet the criteria.

 ### Things to notice